What are the museum’s hours?

 Q: How does the Museum use the information it collects about its online visitors?

-A: Yes, so long as the site takes in no advertisements and no sponsors, does not charge a fee for services, and does not offer any product or service for sale.
+A: Yes, so long as the website is noncommercial, meaning it takes in no advertisements and no sponsors, does not charge a fee for services, and does not offer any product or service for sale.
 The images must remain unaltered.
-All of the accompanying caption information must be included without alteration, and the citation should include the URL http://www.fitnyc.edu/museum.
+All of the accompanying caption information must be included without alteration, and the citation must attribute the image source to The Museum at FIT and include the URL https://www.fitnyc.edu/museum.

-A: Yes, if it is a personal or academic work, and not for publication in any medium.
+A: Yes, if it is a personal or academic work, and not for formal publication in any medium (e.g. in a journal, periodical, book, etc.).
 The images must remain unaltered.
 All of the accompanying caption information must be included without alteration.
-You should cite the source as you would any printed work; the citation should include the URL http://www.fitnyc.edu/museum.
-This type of use is encouraged; all other forms of publication are expressly prohibited.
+You should cite the source as you would any printed work; the citation must attribute the image source to The Museum at FIT and include the URL https://www.fitnyc.edu/museum.
+This type of use is encouraged.

-A: Yes, but only if there is no charge for the user and if electronic distribution is of limited term to your school or museum.
+A: Yes, but only if there is no charge for the user to access the content and if electronic distribution is limited to your school or museum.
 The images must remain unaltered.
-All of the accompanying caption information must be included without alteration, and the citation should include the URL http://www.fitnyc.edu/museum.
+All of the accompanying caption information must be included without alteration, and the citation must attribute the image source to The Museum at FIT and include the URL https://www.fitnyc.edu/museum.

 Q: How do I obtain permission for other forms of publication?